sass/sass-site/source/documentation/breaking-changes/type-function.md

 [a `type()` function]: https://developer.mozilla.org/en-US/docs/Web/CSS/attr#attr-type

+## Deprecation

+{% compatibility 'dart: "1.86.7"', 'libsass: false', 'ruby: false' %}
+{% endcompatibility %}

 Because the `type()` function doesn't follow the normal conventions for CSS expression syntax, Sass will need to parse it as a [special function] like `url()` or `element()`.
-Because this represents a breaking change for any existing Sass code that defined functions named `type()`, as of Sass 1.86.0 we are deprecating the ability to define functions with this name.
-Once this deprecation has been in place for at least three months, we'll release a version of Sass that parses `type()` as a special function instead.
+Because this represents a breaking change for any existing Sass code that defined functions named `type()`, Sass 1.86.0 deprecated the ability to define functions with this name.

 [special function]: /documentation/syntax/special-functions/

 {% render 'silencing_deprecations' %}

+## Breaking Change

+{% compatibility 'dart: "1.92.0"', 'libsass: false', 'ruby: false' %}
+{% endcompatibility %}

+Modern versions of Sass support the `type()` function as a [special function], meaning that it's parsed as a type of unquoted string which allows unusual syntax like `type(<custom-ident>)`.
+Sass `@function` rules are no longer allowed to define functions named `type`.